 If you’re posting about a special deal, you should have a page on your site just for the deal.
 If you have 10% off all of your tours in a particular country or city, you should link to that country or city’s product page.
 If you don’t have product pages for different categories of your products, that’s a change you can make to your site right now.

-These three website changes aren’t difficult to do.
+These website changes aren’t difficult to do.
 Yes, they’ll take time, but it’s worth it in the long run.
-If you work hard to ensure that you have high quality, professional-looking photos, thorough and compelling product descriptions, and are making smart use of landing pages, you’re three worthwhile steps closer to having a website that converts better.
+If you work hard to ensure that you have high quality, professional-looking photos, thorough and compelling product descriptions, and are making smart use of landing pages, you’re four worthwhile steps closer to having a website that converts better.

 Want more ideas to help improve your website?
 Download our Booking Conversion Guide.
 It comes with a printable checklist too!